lschierer/RUT/packages/luke/20071008/extended-quote-of-the-day.md

 ---

-title: extended quote of the day
+title: "extended quote of the day"
 date: 2007-10-08 03:48:18
 tags:
   -  evolution